-The Communications Act 2003 placed a responsibility on Ofcom to promote, and to carry out research in, media literacy.
-Our research into children’s media literacy contributes to Ofcom's fulfilment of this duty.
+The Communications Act 2003 and Online Safety Act 2023 place responsibilities on Ofcom to promote, and to carry out research into, media literacy.
+Our research into children’s media literacy contributes to Ofcom's fulfilment of this duty, and forms part of our wider media literacy programme of work.

 Children and parents: media use and attitudes report 2022